alsolera/VideoF2B/docs/source/user-controls-ar.rst

 To clear the trace behind the model aircraft, press :kbd:`Space`.
 This is useful for presenting clear traces of maneuvers — clear the trace shortly before an upcoming maneuver to present the traced maneuver clearly.

+.. _manipulating-hemisphere:

 Manipulating the Flight Hemisphere
 ----------------------------------

 To account for the pilot's movement in the pilot circle during a flight, use the `WASD keys
-<https://www.computerhope.com/jargon/w/wsad.htm>`__ to move the flight hemisphere in the world XY plane.
-The
+<https://www.computerhope.com/jargon/w/wsad.htm>`__ to move the flight hemisphere in the :doc:`world XY plane
-keys operate as follows:
+<world-coordinate-system>`.
+The keys operate as follows:

     :kbd:`W` moves the hemisphere in **+Y** direction (**forward**, away from the camera).